Times and Tickets

 Access for services and for prayer and to light candles will always be free of charge.

-Students studying at University of Lincoln, Bishop Grosseteste University and Lincoln College enjoy free admission.
+All students enjoy free admission.
 Please show your student ID at the welcome desk on arrival.

 If you are a companion or carer for a visitor with a disability, please let our team know and they will provide complimentary admission.